Scientific Journal Articles

 Summary: Here are references to a few of the many medical and scientific journal articles on the Web about helmets and bicycle safety.
 Most sources provide only the abstract summary for free.
 The articles below are in sections:

-The Big One: The New England Journal of Medicine article describing the Thompson and Rivara studies documenting the effectiveness of bicycle helmets.
+The First Big One: The New England Journal of Medicine article describing the Thompson and Rivara studies documenting the effectiveness of bicycle helmets.
 There are references at the bottom to other medical journal articles.
-This article is the authoritative source most often quoted on the potential for injury reduction by wearing a helmet.
+This article was the authoritative source most often quoted on the potential for injury reduction by wearing a helmet.
+But its statistical findings of 85% effectiveness were modified by the Second Big One, below and others that appeared subsequently.

 Effectiveness of bicycle safety helmets in preventing head injuries.
 A case-control study is a second study from the same team.
 The Journal of the American Medical Association changes URL's from time to time.
 If the links do not work, this search for helmet articles on the JAMA site should find most of them.